citp/privacy-policy-historical/w/we/web/webuildpages.com.md

 ### Our Commitment To Privacy

 Your privacy is important to us.
 To better protect your privacy we provide this notice explaining our online information practices.
-This privacy notice discloses the privacy practices for Find Your Dreams, Inc. or We Build Pages.
+This privacy notice discloses the privacy practices for We Build Pages.
 This privacy notice applies solely to information collected by this web site.

 ### Information Collection, Use, and Sharing